Carillon: Sound

 Carillons produce sound by striking stationary bells, categorizing them as percussion idiophones in the Hornbostel–Sachs classification of musical instruments (111.242.222 – sets of bells with internal strikers).
 Carillon bells are made of bell bronze, a specialized copper–tin alloy used for its above-average rigidity and resonance.
 A bell's profile (shape) and weight determine its note and the quality of its tone.
 Therefore, apart from changes in its profile, such as chipping or corrosion, a bell will never lose its original sound.
 It produces a sound with overtones, also known as partial tones, which are not necessarily harmonically related.
 To produce a pleasing, harmonically related series of tones, the bell's profile must be carefully adjusted.
 Bellfounders typically focus on five principal tones when tuning, most notably the minor third overtone called the tierce, which gives rise to the unique sound of carillons and has been the subject of further research, such as the major third bell.
 Since the casting process does not reliably produce perfectly tuned bells, they are cast slightly thicker and metal is shaved off with a lathe.
-On older European carillons, bells were tuned with each other by using the meantone temperament tuning system.
+On older European carillons, bells were tuned with each other using the meantone temperament tuning system.
 Modern carillons, particularly those in North America, are tuned to equal temperament.

 The carillon has a dynamic range similar to a piano, if not more versatile.
 Through variation of touch, performers can express many volumes.
 The larger the bell, the larger its dynamic range.
 Bigger bells will also sound naturally louder than smaller, higher-pitched bells.

-Along with pipe organs, carillons are one of the world's heaviest musical instruments.
+Along with pipe organs, carillons are among the world's heaviest musical instruments.
 Most carillons weigh (counting only the weight of the bells) between 4.5 and 15 MT, with extremes ranging from very light 1 MT instruments to the world's heaviest at over 91 MT—the Laura Spelman Rockefeller Memorial Carillon of the Riverside Church in New York City, US.
 Its bourdon, or largest bell, is the largest tuned bell ever cast for a carillon.
 It sounds a full octave below most other bourdons.
 The entire ensemble of fixed and swinging bells, clappers, and steel framework weighs more than 226 MT.

 Range

-A carillon's range is directly proportional to the number of bells it has.
-The number of bells usually depends on funds available for the creation of the instrument: more money allows more bells to be cast, especially the larger, more costly ones.
-It is generally accepted that a carillon must have a minimum of 23 bells, or else it is called a chime.
-There is no standard pitch range for the carillon, so several subcategories are used to categorize them:
+A carillon's range is determined by the number of bells it has, which usually depends on funds available for the creation of the instrument; more money allows more bells to be cast, especially the larger, more costly ones.
+A carillon, as generally accepted, must have a minimum of 23 bells, or else it is called a chime.
+No standard pitch range for the carillon has been established, so several subcategories are used to categorize them: